Microos/py-faster-rcnn-data-interface-generator/README.md

  Please notice that, the tool will do everything automatically for you except for generating of `factory.py`-like file.

- In case of changing this key file without any backup, the tool will not overwrite it but create a new `<idname>_factory.py` file for you.
+ In case of changing this `factory.py` file without any backup, the tool will not overwrite it but create a new `<idname>_factory.py` file for you.

  You have 2 options to complete the last step manually: